-You might then be asking yourself, if I’m with a PRO, who is collecting my performance royalties, then who is responsible for my mechanical royalties?
+Now, you’re probably asking yourself, if my PRO is only collecting my performance royalties, then who is responsible for my mechanicals?

 That’s a lot of information.
-Do I have to know these all?
+Do I have to know all of it?

 The landscape of copyright licensing and royalty collection is vast and complex; there are many pay sources across hundreds of countries, all working under their own copyright laws.
-The different types of global organizations we’ve mentioned better help the process of effectively connecting copyright holders to their royalties.
+The different types of global organizations we’ve mentioned help copyright holders collect the royalties they’ve earned and deserve.

 Think of it this way: There are currently 195 countries in the world, and many may have at least one, if not several pay sources.
 If your music is being used in any of those territories, you’d need to register your songs (and yourself as a songwriter!) with each of those pay sources or collection societies to be sure you’re collecting all the royalties you’re due.

 Knowing that there are so many pay sources is the first step.
 Then imagine how much time and energy it would take for you to affiliate as a member and register your songs to each and every one of them.
-That’s why so many songwriters and music creators are turning to publishers or publishing administrators, like Songtrust, for help.
+That’s why so many songwriters and music creators turn to publishers, or publishing administrators like Songtrust, for help.

-Because of Songtrust’s worldwide reach, we’re able to register your work for you all over the globe, not just in North America and Europe.
-And because it’s becoming increasingly common for music to be played and shared worldwide, these are vital royalties you absolutely cannot be missing out on.
+Because of Songtrust’s worldwide reach, we’re able to register your work all over the globe, not just in North America and Europe.
+And because it’s becoming increasingly common for music to be played and shared worldwide, these are royalties you can’t afford to miss out on.

-If you have any questions about how CMOs, PROs, and any other types of pay sources, don’t hesitate to ask for guidance.
+If you have any questions about CMOs, PROs, and any other types of pay sources, don’t hesitate to contact us.
 We’re here to help.